 The tragic clown in action.
 The only advantage he brings is you can socialize with him to boost your social motive, otherwise he will become a hindrance since he will wake your sim up if they’re sleeping.

-Sickness: Guinea pig, this was one of the more controversial features that was added to this expansion pack, since its possible for your sim to get sick and die which was not known to many players at the time leaving them to wonder why their sims kept randomly dying since the game only informer when your sim has died, but not the cause of death.
-This disease is caused by having your sim play with the guinea pig whilst its either hungry or if its cage is dirty.
+Sickness: Guinea pig, this was one of the more controversial features that were added to this expansion pack, since it’s possible for your sim to get sick and die which was not known to many players at the time leaving them to wonder why their sims kept randomly dying since the game only informer when your sim has died, but not the cause of death.
+This disease is caused by having your sim play with the guinea pig whilst it’s either hungry or if its cage is dirty.
 Once your sim has been bitten their energy motive will begin to decay faster, and sims will start coughing and sneezing.
 To cure, the ill sim must have plenty of rest and motives should be kept as high as possible.
-The disease is contagious, and can be passed to other sims via contact.
+The disease is contagious and can be passed to other sims via contact.

 The Sims Deluxe Edition

 This SKU was introduced in 2002 and replaces The Sims, And the Livin It up Expansion pack since it combines content from the two games.
 This became the new base game as the previous titles were discontinued, and further deluxe bundles were introduced in specific markets that combined certain expansion packs, like Triple Deluxe which bundles House party and On Holiday.

 The neighborhood screen has been slightly altered with the top bar being added for use with future expansion packs (Hot Date and On Holiday)